Location Analysis: Three Questions to Ask

 site selection

-Business location analysis for site selection is important, but it's not the only use case for location intelligence.
-Location data can be used throughout the enterprise, to help manage the supply chain, keep an eye on the competition, improve your business processes, or conduct a growth analysis.
+Location analysis for site selection is important, but it's only a single part of a broader location intelligence effort.
+Location data can be used throughout the enterprise, to help manage the supply chain, keep an eye on the competition, improve business processes, or conduct a growth analysis.

-In one supply chain use case, a leading paper goods supplier studied how the exodus from offices effected their need to deliver goods.
-They found out that what they needed to move, when and where, had drastically altered in downtown business areas.
+In one supply chain use case, a leading paper goods supplier studied how the exodus from offices affected their need to deliver goods.
+They discovered which products — and when and where they needed to move them — had drastically changed in downtown business areas.

-In one very cool use case Unacast examined, a major retailer goes through a detailed competitive intelligence process to find out where their target market currently shops and how they move between different brand locations in order to find their ideal location.
+In one very cool use case Unacast examined, a major retailer conducted a detailed competitive intelligence process to find out where their target market currently shops and how they move between different brand locations and then used this data to find their ideal location.

 Business processes can be improved by location analysis in a variety of ways.

-By understanding when your customers shop from foot traffic analysis, you can schedule staff more efficiently.
+For instance, by understanding when customers shop by analyzing foot traffic, you can more efficiently schedule your staff.
 By understanding how your host community or facility is growing, you can plan your own growth more intelligently.
 By understanding who else your customers visit, you can inform key marketing relationships and tactics.

 The point is, the business applications for location analysis are as broad as the datasets at your disposal.
 Narrowing down to what matters for your specific use case is part of the art of location data science.